tantaman/tantaman.github.io/content/2022-10-19-meta-scales-mysql.md

 - Graph queries require starting from a node in the graph
 - Relational queries don't require a starting point
-- Graph traversals between nodes can only be done by primary key
+- Graph traversals between nodes can only be done by foreign key
 - Relational queries allow traversing between rows via arbitrary join conditions

 # Scaling

-How do those key difference impact scaling and allow Meta to serve ~3 billion daily active users?
+How do those key differences impact scaling and allow Meta to serve ~3 billion daily active users?
 And didn't I say that Meta still uses MySQL which is relational?

 As we saw above, the relational model allows a superset of operations compared to the graph model.
 To scale MySQL up, Meta constrained interactions with MySQL to the graph model.

 They:

-1. Removed the ability to issue queries without a start node / start primar key and
+1. Removed the ability to issue queries without a start node / start primary key and
 2. Removed the ability to do arbitrary joins.
 All joins / edge traversals having to be done through foreign keys pointing to primary keys.

+> Note: "removed" is heavy handed.
+It is still _possible_ just not supported by the normal APIs exposed to product developers.

 But why do those specific constraints allow scaling?
 And how did they impact developer experience?